manorrock/azure-examples/aci/quarkus/README.md

-# Deploy a custom Tomcat to Azure Container Instances
+# Deploy a Quarkus application

 ## Prerequisites